History of Albanian football: 2004: Albania's most successful campaign in 20 years after 1984

 After 20 years Albania had its first success in the qualifiers for the 2004 UEFA European Under-21 Championship.
 In which they were drawn in Group 10 against Switzerland, Russia the Republic of Ireland and Georgia.
 Albania draw their first match at home against Switzerland in a goalless draw.
 Followed by two losses against Russia.
-Narrowly away with 1-0 conceding the goal in the 88th minute.
-Followed by an devastating home loss with 1–4.
-Things would change for Albania as they would win their next two Matches against the Republic of Ireland.
-In the Selman Stërmasi Stadium Albania secured its first win during qualifying with an 1–0 win thanks to an late strike from striker Erjon Rizvanolli.
-Followed by an 0–3 win in the Dalymount Park as Ireland included an suspended player in their squad.
+Narrowly away with 1-0, conceding the goal in the 88th minute.
+Followed by a devastating home loss with 1–4.
+Things would change for Albania as they would win their next two matches against the Republic of Ireland.
+In the Selman Stërmasi Stadium Albania secured its first win during qualifying with a 1–0 win thanks to a late strike from striker Erjon Rizvanolli.
+Followed by an 0–3 win in the Dalymount Park as Ireland included a suspended player in their squad.
 Securing so Albania back to back wins.

-Against Switzerland Albania lost 2–1 away despite leading the Match at some point.
-In their 7th and 8th Match Albania faced Georgia twice.
-Losing away with 3-1 but would return its fortune in the following match at home with an 3–0 win to secure its third win during qualification, with goals from Muzaka and two goals from Parid Xhihani.
+Against Switzerland Albania lost 2–1 away despite leading the match at some point.
+In their 7th and 8th match Albania faced Georgia twice.
+Losing away with 3-1 but would return its fortune in the following match at home with a 3–0 win to secure its third win during qualification, with goals from Muzaka and two goals from Parid Xhihani.
 Albania would finish third in the standings only behind Group Winners Switzerland and Russia and ahead of the Republic of Ireland and Georgia.
 Securing 10 Points three wins and one draw as well as a neutral goal difference.